eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 ## Error Handling {#error}

-There's two ways to do errors: traditional exception handling (as in Java or Python) keeps the happy path free of error-handling code, but makes it hard to know, at a given point in the program, what sort of errors could happen.
+There's two ways to do errors: traditional exception handling (as in Java or Python) keeps the happy path free of error-handling code, but makes it hard to know the set of errors that can be raised at a given program point.
 Errors-as-values, as in Go, makes error handling more explicit at the cost of being very verbose.

 Rust has a really nice solution where errors are represented as ordinary values, but there's syntactic sugar that means you don't have to slow down to write `if err != nil` a thousand times over.